RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-record-collecting-permits.md

 ---
-parent: Data Entry
+parent: How-to guides
 ---

-# Collecting permits
+# How to record collecting permits